dmlc/minpy/docs/tutorial/complete.rst

   :language: python
   :linenos:

-It seems that we are back to the beginning.
-But in fact, we have made progresses through all these improvements have we now have a both more accurate and more efficient model than the original one.

 Recurrent networks
 ------------------

-The flexibility of MinPy makes it easy to implement complex neural network routine.
-The recurrent network is easy in MinPy: just follow your intuition by writing a loop in ``forward`` method.
-MinPy's autograd system will handle the backpropagation automatically.
+The flexibility of MinPy makes it easy to implement other models.
+Here is one that implements a the so-called vanilla RNN.

 .. literalinclude:: ../../examples/nn/rnn.py
   :language: python